 Add the tri tip.
 Cook for about one hour, until it reaches an internal temperature (IT) of 127 degrees.

-Pull from smoker and store in a small cooler (with NO ice), or wrap tightly in foil, to let juices have the time to settle (about 15 minutes).
+Pull from smoker and wrap tightly in foil (or wrapped and stored in a small cooler with NO ice), to let juices have the time to settle (about 15 minutes).
 Then remove from wrap/cooler.

 Slice against to grain, this is key for tri tip due to the way the striations change over the course of the meat.